agrc/metadata-asset-tracking-tool/metadata/recreation/ski_area_resort_locations.md

 ## Brief Summary

-Point locations for each of Utah’s alpine ski areas and resorts for planning and other general purposes.
+Point locations for each of Utah’s ski areas and resorts for planning and other general purposes.

 ## Summary

-Point locations for each of Utah's alpine ski areas and resorts.
+Point locations for each of Utah's ski areas and resorts.
 This dataset includes named point locations only and does not include pricing, resort conditions, or other skiing information.

 ## Description

 ### What is the dataset?

-This dataset contains point locations for alpine ski areas and resorts in Utah as of 2017.
+This dataset contains point locations for ski areas and resorts in Utah as of 2017.
 The resorts included in this dataset are Alta, Beaver Mountain, Brian Head, Brighton, Cherry Peak, Deer Valley, Eagle Point, Nordic Valley, Park City, Powder Mountain, Snowbasin, Snowbird, Solitude, and Sundance.

 ### What is the purpose of the dataset?